Come See Us At SES NYC

 If you are in the area or want to attend this show, we have a discount coupon you can download and use for purchase online or at the show.
 If paying at the show, print it and take it with you.
 It’s a 20% discount off of a Conference Passport or 20% off of a 1 day pass.
 Incisive Media, who puts the show on, doesn’t give discounts on passes, other than early bird registration, so this is a pretty hip thing they do for their exhibitors, which we get to pass on to you.

 If buying your pass, or passes online, the code you need is 20LINK.
 This will make all of your wildest dreams come true…if those dreams consist of getting a discounted pass to SES NYC 2010!
-Or you can click the PDF icon above to download the actual coupon to print or save.
+Or you can click the PDF icon above to download the actual coupon to print or save and if you have any troubles with the format use this pdf converter.

 We hope to see you in wonderful New York City.